-- 1. Design and successfully complete a Plan of Study (POS) that is consistent with the Graduate School requirements for the thesis or non-thesis track.
+- Design and successfully complete a Plan of Study (POS) that is consistent with the Graduate School requirements for the thesis (Plan A) or non-thesis (Plan B) track.
+See below for more information on MA Thesis requirements.
 The POS is developed in consultation with the student's Major Advisor and advisory committee and is designed to meet the student's interests and goals as well as the Graduate School's requirements for the M.A. degree.
-Thus, the exact number of courses in a POS depends on each student's preparation and specific area of study. - 2.
-Include the following courses on their POS HDFS 5001: Proseminar in Human Development and Family Studies, HDFS 5003: Research Methods in Human Development and Family Studies I, and HDFS 5215: Models and Concepts of Lifespan Human Development.
-These courses should be taken as early as possible in their academic program because of their foundational content.
-In addition, other courses within our department, including HDFS 5310: Patterns and Dynamics of Family Interaction and HDFS 5005: Qualitative Methods, and outside our program, including EPSY 5605: Quantitative Methods in Research I, and EPSY 5607: Quantitative Methods in Research II will ordinarily be a part of most MA programs of study. - 3.
-Maintain a "B" average (3.0 GPA) throughout their course of study. - 4.
-Pass a "final" oral examination.
+Thus, the exact number of courses in a POS depends on each student's preparation and specific area of study.
+See additional information below on Plan of Study. - 2.
+Include the following courses on their POS HDFS 5001: Proseminar in Human Development and Family Studies, HDFS 5003: Research Methods in Human Development and Family Studies I, and HDFS 5215: Models and Concepts of Lifespan Human Development, and HDFS 5310: Patterns and Dynamics of Family Interaction.
+These courses should be taken as early as possible in the academic program because of their foundational content.
+In addition, other courses within our department will ordinarily be a part of MA programs of study outside of the Marriage and Family Therapy specialization: HDFS 5005: Qualitative Methods; EPSY 5605: Quantitative Methods in Research I; one human development course (choose from HDFS 5101 Infant and Toddler Development, HDFS 5102 Early and Middle Childhood Development, HDFS 5103 Adolescent Development, or one of several adult development courses). - 3.
+Complete additional HDFS courses in their area of specialization\ and,